 Dear [Lender Contact Name / To Whom It May Concern],

-This letter is to verify the employment and income of [Employee Full Name] at [Company Name].
+This letter verifies the employment and income of [Employee Full Name] at [Company Name].

 Position: [Job Title]